South African health regulator approves J&J COVID-19 boosters - NewsBreak

 South African health regulator approves J&J COVID-19 boosters

-JOHANNESBURG, Dec 23 (Reuters) - South Africa's health regulator on Thursday approved the use of Johnson & Johnson (JNJ.N) vaccine for a second dose or booster, paving the way for the shot widely used in South Africa to shore up protection against the Omicron variant.
+JOHANNESBURG (Reuters) - South Africa’s health regulator on Thursday approved the use of Johnson & Johnson vaccine for a second dose or booster, paving the way for the shot widely used in South Africa to shore up protection against the Omicron variant.

 The South African Health Products Authority (SAPHRA) said in a statement on Thursday that it had approved J&J shots for use as a second dose or booster at least two months after the completion of the person’s primary vaccination, with either J&J’s single-shot course or another approved mRNA COVID-19 vaccine.